-- Always-on VPN The VPN can be configured so that apps cannot access the network until a VPN connection is established to prevent apps from sending data across other networks. - Always-on VPN supports VPN clients that implement VpnService.
+- Always-on VPN The VPN can be configured so that apps don't have access to the network until a VPN connection is established, which prevents apps from sending data across other networks. - Always-on VPN supports VPN clients that implement VpnService.
 The system automatically starts that VPN after the device boots.
-Device owners and profile owners can direct work apps to always connect through a specified VPN. - Additionally, users can manually set Always-on VPN clients that implement VpnService methods using Settings >> More >> VPN.
-Always-on VPN can also be enabled manually from the settings menu. - Per User VPN On multi-user devices, VPNs are applied per Android user; all network traffic is routed through a VPN without affecting other users on the device.
-VPNs are applied per work profile, which allows an IT administrator to specify that only their enterprise network traffic goes through the enterprise-work profile VPN not the user's personal network traffic. - Per Application VPN Enables VPN connections on allowed apps and prevents VPN connections on disallowed apps.
+Device owners and profile owners can direct work apps to always connect through a specified VPN.
+Additionally, users can manually set Always-on VPN clients that implement VpnService methods using Settings >> More >> VPN.
+Always-on VPN can also be enabled manually from the settings menu. - Per User VPN On multi-user devices, VPNs are applied per Android user, so all network traffic is routed through a VPN without affecting other users on the device.